Zaytinya–My Last Lunch in D.C.

 Is it bad manners to eat every last bite?
 At home that was a prerequisite for leaving the table.
 At school it was praised and got you to recess a little faster.
 And I could probably blame some of that for the extra 15 pounds I don’t really need….
 Oh well.
 That’s why I joined a gym.

-One thought on “Zaytinya–My Last Lunch in D.C.
+2 comments on “Zaytinya–My Last Lunch in D.C.”

 Leave a Reply